seamusdemora/PiFormulae/AddingAndRemovingUsers.md

 ## Adding and Removing Users

 You may go for years (as I have) without needing to add (or remove) a user from your Raspberry Pi.
-But chances are good that at some point, you will need to do this - if only to have an unprivileged user to use as a test object.
+But chances are good that at some point, you will need to do this - if only to have an unprivileged user for testing.

-WARNING: There is far too much [**incorrect** guidance](https://www.tecmint.com/add-users-in-linux/) that may place highly in your search results.
+**WARNING:** There is far too much [**incorrect** guidance](https://www.tecmint.com/add-users-in-linux/) that may place highly in your search results.
 In the best case, this poor guidance will waste your time.
 At worst, it creates a mess that may get out of hand if not dealt with quickly.
 Here's the **correct** way to add a user for **RPi OS**, but note that this may vary with other distributions:

 ### `adduser`, or `useradd`...
 What's the difference?